cognitect-labs/aws-api/examples/README.md

 clj -A:dev:examples
 ```

 Then you can open any of the xxx_examples.clj files and start evaluating forms.
+In each example
+namespace, forms are contained within a `comment` block to prevent their accidental side-effectful
+evaluation.